Skip to content

 Fewer allocations.
 Span-based APIs return { buf; off; len } slices of the input string without calling String.sub.
 Angstrom’s take_while1 allocates a new string per call.

 Fused operations.
-Parseff.sep_by_take_span parses an entire separated list in a single effect dispatch.
+Parseff.sep_by_take_span parses an entire separated list in one fused operation.
 Angstrom’s equivalent chains sep_by, char, skip_while, and take_while1 through monadic operators, each creating closures.

 No monadic overhead.
 Parsers are direct function calls.
 No CPS, no closure allocation for sequencing.